Emanuel-Andrade/instaclan-frontend/README.md

 ## Warning

-Responsiveness for mobile devices has not yet been finalized, page is only ready for computer screens.[Click Here](https://emanuel-instaclone.herokuapp.com/) to check the page online.
+Responsiveness for mobile devices has not yet been finalized, page is only ready for computer screens.
+[Click Here](https://emanuel-instaclone.herokuapp.com/) to check the page online.

 ## About